xhilgerz/ACM_Email_Script/README.md

 - Use the **open folder** to find your edited csv

--  **"Clean"** the data which will remove any classes that are "To Be Arranged", or have not had their desired teachers chosen and labeled "Staff"
+-  **"Clean"** the data which will remove any classes that are "To Be Arranged", have not had their desired teachers chosen and labeled "Staff", or are asynchronous.

 - Prior to running the **generate scripts** button please make any edits to the script using the **edit script**